ceng240/ceng240.github.io/index.md

 Weekly:

 * Video recording of the weekly course subject, thought  in class, will be disseminated as a Youtube link.
-* In a prescheduled live session, the lecturer will perform subject review and a recitation (going over programming examples) of that week's topics.
+* In a prescheduled (see:Schedule section below) live session, the lecturer will perform subject review and a recitation (going over programming examples) of that week's topics.
-* Course assistants will hold prescheduled live sessions where students will have the chance to ask their questions, like in an "office hour" session.
+* Course assistants will hold prescheduled live sessions where students will have the chance to ask their questions, like in an "office hour" session. (will start after 4th week)
-* Starting with the fourth week, there will be a programming exam held on a single time frame.
+* Starting with the 4th week, there will be a programming exam held on a single time frame.
 Here the students will be given a programming  environment and a task that they will code in a given duration (this time will be in the range of 40-120 minutes).

 Once during the term: